ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 rm -d ~/docs
 ```

 If the directory contains files or subdirectories, call the utility with the `-r` or `--recursive` option.
-Such a call looks following:
+Such a call looks this way:
 {line-numbers: false, format: Bash}
 ```
 rm -r ~/docs